Arduino PID Control Tutorial

 Integral Control

 Proportional control produces offset in its correction due to disturbances.
-The Integral controller has the ability to remove this offset and bring back the error to zero.
-Such controller produces an adjustment that is based on the accumulated error over time.
+The Integral controller can remove this offset and bring back the error to zero.
+Such a controller produces an adjustment that is based on the accumulated error over time.
 Without integral control, the system can’t deal with trends on errors.

-Using our previous example, an offset may be present when the fuel valve didn’t return to its original position when it increased then decreased its fuel output.
-The integral controller will detect this, and will turn the fuel valve to its original position.
+Using our previous example, an offset may be present when the fuel valve doesn’t return to its original position when it increases and then decreases its fuel output.
+The integral controller will detect this and will turn the fuel valve to its original position.

 Derivative Control